In business, it’s very likely that you will encounter many different people speaking numerous languages.

 Being aware of your own culture is a big part of understanding someone else’s.

-The hardest part of cross cultural communication is to willingly put aside your own beliefs.
+The hardest part of cross-cultural communication is willingly putting aside your beliefs and pre-conceived notions.
 We know that individual differences are everywhere, affecting what we do and say.
 Most people often base their expectations of others on their own beliefs too.

 This means that many of us hold some misguided stereotypes about other cultures.
 A big part of communication between cultures is understanding your own cultural belief system.
 You also need to rethink some of your previously held beliefs.
 This includes considering values like: